Serving Our Community

 Drop-in Center

 First Church operates the Downtown Drop-In Center for young people who are precariously housed or unhoused in partnership with Sasha Bruce Youthwork, a local youth homeless services agency.
-The Center is open from 6 – 8 pm each Tuesday to provide food, PPE supplies to go, access to restrooms, and HIV screening.
+The Center is open from 6 – 8 pm each Tuesday to provide food, PPE supplies to go, HIV screening, vaccine clinics, yoga, and movies as a place of respite and connection.
 In addition, guests may take advantage of case management services to gain access to a range of resources, including employment training and placement, mental and physical healthcare, substance abuse treatment, and housing access.

-Perhaps most importantly, the Downtown Drop-In Center provides guests an opportunity to feel at home for a while, talk to volunteers from First Church or Stand Up for Kids about matters important, banal, or nothing at all, and experience the loving embrace of the entire congregation.
+Jarred Bowman, our Drop-In Center Coordinator, focuses on building rapport with those who gather on Tuesday nights.
+Perhaps most importantly, the Downtown Drop-In Center provides guests an opportunity to feel at home for a while, talk to volunteers from First Church, The Table Church, or Stand Up for Kids about matters important, banal, or nothing at all, and experience the loving embrace of the entire congregation.

 The Drop-In Center was featured in Street Sense in 2017 – find the article here.